piovani/go_studies/example3/README.md

 ### Step 2

-- [ ] - CRUD Publications
+- [X] - CRUD Publications
-- [ ] - Search for publications according to the users who follow
+- [X] - Search for publications according to the users who follow
 - [ ] - Like
+- [ ] - Unlike

 ## Requirements